Help us improve your experience.

 If you create the local certificate request manually, you must also load the certificate manually.
 To manually install a certificate in your router, issue the request security pki local-certificate load command.

-Applying the Local Digital Certificate to an IPsec Configuration
+Apply Local Digital Certificate to an IPsec Configuration

-To activate a local digital certificate, you configure the IKE proposal to use digital certificates instead of preshared keys, reference the local certificate in the IKE policy, and identify the CA or RA in the service set.
+To activate a local digital certificate, configure the IKE proposal to use digital certificates instead of preshared keys, reference the local certificate in the IKE policy, and identify the CA or RA in the service set.
 To enable the IKE proposal for digital certificates, include the rsa-signatures statement at the [edit services ipsec-vpn ike proposal proposal-name authentication-method] hierarchy level.
 To reference the local certificate in the IKE policy, include the local-certificate statement at the [edit services ipsec-vpn ike policy policy-name] hierarchy level.
 To identify the CA or RA in the service set, include the trusted-ca statement at the [edit services service-set service-set-name ipsec-vpn-options] hierarchy level.

-Configuring Automatic Reenrollment of Digital Certificates
+Configure Automatic Reenrollment of Digital Certificates

-Configuring Digital Certificates for an ES PIC
+Configure Digital Certificates for an ES PIC

 To define the digital certificate configuration for an encryption service interface, include the following statements at the [edit security certificates] and [edit security ike] hierarchy levels: